PrajnaEP/Gesix-Portfolio/PROCESS.md

-### Reasoning:
-- Each UI section is separated into its own component.
-- Improves readability and scalability.
-- Makes future updates easier without affecting the entire codebase.
+# PROCESS.md

+## 1. Architecture & Folder Structure

+In this project every section of the page is divided into components and stored in components folder.
+Styles are also divided into individual CSS file for each component.
+This helps us to add styling easily without having any conflicts of classes.

+This structure is chosen in order to keep the code clean and easy to maintain.
+In this structure each component is responsible for a particular section of the page, which makes any update and finding error simpler.
+This also helps in preventing changes in one component from affecting the rest of the application.

 ---

-## 2️⃣ AI Tool Usage
+## 2. AI Tool Usage

-AI tools were used as a **development assistant** to speed up the workflow and improve code quality.
+AI tools were used as a development assistant and to sort a few styling issues.
+Suggestions from AI were understood and reviewed before using.

-### How AI was used:
+### AI was used as follows:

-- Generating initial component structures
-- Refining UI layout ideas
+- Asking for different ideas for portfolio
-- Improving project descriptions and documentation
+- Suggesting icons from react-icons
-- Debugging CSS spacing and responsiveness issues
+- Help in CSS responsiveness issues

-### Sample Prompt Used:
+### Example Prompt Used
-> ## AI Usage
-AI tools were used **rarely and only at specific points** during development, mainly as a support tool.

-AI assistance was used for:
-- Clarifying layout and UI alignment approaches
-- Getting suggestions for improving spacing and responsiveness

-All AI-generated suggestions were reviewed and modified before use.
+Which library is best for icons like html,js,sql to use in React.js.

 ---

-## 3️⃣ Challenges Faced & Solutions
+## 3. Challenges Faced & Solution

-### Challenge:
+### Challenge

-Ensuring proper spacing, alignment, and responsiveness across different screen sizes, especially preventing content from touching screen edges on mobile devices.
+Creating a navigation bat which has proper design on different sizes of screens.

-### Solution:
+### Solution

-- Implemented consistent padding and margin rules across sections.
-- Used media queries to adjust spacing for mobile view.
-- Reduced card sizes and removed forced heights to prevent content overflow.
-- Carefully tested layouts in both desktop and mobile views.
+This issue was solved by selectively hiding and showing text labels and preserving the icons throughout and adjusting the gaps between them.These changes helped us achieve a balanced and responsive layout across all screen sizes.

 ---

-## 4️⃣ Performance & Responsiveness

-- The website is fully responsive and works smoothly across devices.
-- Clean CSS and optimized layout help achieve good Lighthouse scores.
-- Icons and assets are lightweight to maintain fast load times.

----

-## 5️⃣ Final Outcome

-The final portfolio is:
-- Clean and minimal
-- Mobile-friendly
-- Easy to navigate
-- Professionally structured
-- Ready for real-world use and evaluation

----
+## 4. Conclusion

+The final portfolio is clean and professional.
+It is easy to navigate and it is responsive across different devices.
+I have built it in a structured way so that it is easy to understand and update in future.